Category Archives: Gore

 The film is simplistic and makes his later films almost seem a big budget.

 This film is not meant to be taken seriously.
 Anyone who does is completely missing the point.
-It is exploitation, but completely over-the-top, with wooden performances for laughs, specifically by Connie Mason, who stinks.
+It is exploitation but completely over-the-top, with wooden performances for laughs, specifically by Connie Mason, who stinks.

 The story involves a demented caterer hired by a mother to cater an Egyptian-themed dinner party.
-He, of course, uses real body parts to complete the meal is obsessed with some silly curse, and owns a female Egyptian statue that talks to him.
+He uses genuine body parts to complete the meal, is obsessed with some silly curse, and owns a female Egyptian statue that talks to him.

-The kills are laughing out loud in their basic shock value and all the victims are women.
+The kills are laughing out loud in their basic shock value, and all the victims are women.

 The highlight for me was the intentionally (let’s hope) horrendous acting by all involved.